How many hours do you spend managing emails each week? It's likely more than just a few.

 2. How do I manage so many emails?

-Many people find managing their full inbox overwhelming.
-Here are five quick tricks to manage your emails more efficiently:
+Many people feel overwhelmed by the task of managing their entire inbox.
+Here are five simple tricks to handle your emails more effectively:

 - Block out time each day to check and respond to emails